qaisjp/comm2-report/chapters/2-bg/1-comm1.md

 This page has several UX problems:

-- There is no need to show the Upload resource section - this wastes vital vertical space.
+- There is no need to show the Upload resource section - this wastes vertical space.
 - Input fields are cleared, requiring the user to manually type their query again.
 - Because this is a POST request, clicking on a resource and then pressing the back button will result in a browser popup asking the user if they would like to resend the search query request.
     1. There is no need to show the popup as the user will always want to see the search results again.